 Jenny Lyn Bader

-Jenny Lyn Bader is thrilled to be back at Luna Stage, which premiered her drama Mrs. Stern Wanders the Prussian State Library.
-Her other plays include In Flight (Turn to Flesh Productions) and None of the Above (New Georges).
-One-acts include Worldness (Humana Festival) and Miss America (NY Int’l Fringe Festival/”Best of Fringe” selection).
-Honors include the 2019 “Best Documentary One-Woman Show” Award (United Solo Festival); 2019 Athena Writes Fellowship; and Edith Oliver Award (O’Neill Center).
-For This Is Not a Theatre Co, she co-authored Café Play and Play in Your Bathtub and wrote The International Local (Subway Plays app).
+Jenny Lyn Bader is thrilled to be back at Luna Stage, which premiered her drama Mrs. Stern Wanders the Prussian State Library and her short play My First Time (commissioned for Voting Writes).
+Her other plays include Equally Divine (Theatre at the 14th St. Y), In Flight (Turn to Flesh Productions), and None of the Above (New Georges).
+One-acts include Worldness (Humana Festival), and Miss America (NY Int’l Fringe Festival/“Best of the Fringe selection).
+Honors include “Best Documentary One-Woman Show” Award (United Solo); Athena Playwriting Fellowship; and Edith Oliver Award (O’Neill Center).
+Her plays have been published by Dramatists Play Service, Vintage, Smith & Kraus, Applause, and Plays International + Europe magazine.
+For This Is Not a Theatre Company, she co-authored Café Play and Play in Your Bathtub and wrote The International Local ("Subway Plays") and Guru of Touch (Edinburgh Festival Fringe).
+A Harvard graduate, she has been a Lark Playwriting Fellow (nominated by Wendy Wasserstein) and a frequent contributor to the New York Times "Week in Review."
+She is a member of the Playwrights Gallery and The Dramatists Guild.
 For more, visit www.jennylynbader.com.

 Maggie Borgen is a senior at Montclair High School.
 She is the Founder and Director of In Harmony Montclair, a nonprofit run by teens that raises money for local charities through benefit concerts and other events.
 In 2018, Maggie directed, wrote for, and acted in Code Red, a series of short plays at Luna Stage about school shootings as well as for Not Just Another Statistic, short plays about gun violence staged at Theatre 167 in NYC.
 Maggie is President of the MHS Democrats Club.
 This past spring, Maggie coordinated and edited the MHS Democrats’ Youth & Politics video series about Montclair’s municipal election.
 In Harmony Montclair: inharmonymontclair.org